e-kwsm/ompi/docs/installing-open-mpi/required-support-libraries.rst

               compared to later versions.

-              Other than the Hwloc restriction about v3.0.0 and beyond (see below), the Open MPI community generally recomends using the latest available version of Hwloc unless there is a specific reason not to.
+              Other than the Hwloc restriction about v3.0.0 and beyond (see below), the Open MPI community generally recommends using the latest available version of Hwloc unless there is a specific reason not to.